aszmyd/aszmyd/README.md

 ### Always Learning & Growing:

 I'm committed to staying at the forefront of technology.
-Recently completed both AI Devs 2 & 3 editions [@aidevs.pl](https://www.aidevs.pl/) - one of Poland's largest AI development courses, focusing on building autonomous AI agents and working with cutting-edge LLM technologies. 🤖
+Recently taking part in AI Devs 2 & 3 editions [@aidevs.pl](https://www.aidevs.pl/) - one of Poland's largest AI development courses, focusing on building autonomous AI agents and working with cutting-edge LLM technologies. 🤖

 ### My Tech Stack: